Valentine's Day Tiger

 Why not adopt a tiger as a very special gift to your lover this Valentine's Day?
 Tigers are in trouble.
 They may actually become extinct in the wild during your lifetime.
 Adopt a zoo tiger, one in an official breeding programme so definitely not a white tiger.
 Approach you local zoo and ask or check on the internet.
 Most zoos today have some sort of adoption programme.
 You will usually get a plaque on the enclosure and a regular newsletter about your animal.
 Please be sure that your tiger is in a studbook and part of an official breeding programme!
 If it is not then it is doing harm to tigers everywhere.
 In effect it is Tiger Farming.

 Tigers are beautiful creatures and are much in need of help.
-Whether you were born in the year of the Tiger or not an adoption makes a thoughtful and intersting gift which will be long rememembered.
+Whether you were born in the year of the Tiger or not an adoption makes a thoughtful and interesting gift which will be long rememembered.

 Do not get involved with a 'get your photo taken with a Tiger' session.
 Tigers should be reared by their mothers and not cruelly and unnecessarily pulled from their mothers and reared on the bottle so people can have their photo's taken with them.